Trust yourself. You know more than you think you do.

 In many cases the reason for these conditions could be easily corrected, but isn’t.
 Why?
 Because in just one generation we lost our communal wisdom about how to breastfeed and what to do when problems arise.

-What problems?!?!?
-Women were made to breastfeed!!!
-Lately there have been some convos in which the Weston A. Price Foundation was accused of being “anti-breastfeeding.”
+Lately there have been some conversations in which the Weston A. Price Foundation was accused of being “anti-breastfeeding.”
 While it’s true that they passionately advocate their homemade formula over industrial versions (which often contain hydrogenated oils, high fructose corn syrup, and even traces of a chemical found in rocket fuel) – most people don’t seem to find this to be problematic.
 The sensitivity seems to lie in what is perceived as a bias against our faith in ourselves and our bodies.
 My hope in writing this series it to affirm that:

 - Throughout history, there have ALWAYS been women who were unable to breastfeed.
 Under those circumstances other mothers (wet nurses) stepped in and literally saved lives.